nionio6915/Euclid_Probe/README.md

 </ol>

 ### Switch:
-Omron D2F-01F-A1
-https://octopart.com/d2f-01f-a1-omron-1437650?r=sp
+Omron D2F-01F is the 30V 0.1Amp low operating force switch.
+Omron D2F-5 is the more common higher force, 5A swtich. https://octopart.com/d2f-01f-a1-omron-1437650?r=sp
 Others may work as long as they match the footprint.
 Early prototypes were fabricated from recycled Makerbot endstop switches that had damaged levers.
+They were of generic/unknown origin but worked just fine.

 ### Magnets
 1/4" od x 1/8" thick with countersunk hole for #2 screw, Axially Magnetized so that they stick face to face.
 Ideally you want magnets pairs so that they mate face to face.
 Here are some examples -